bioinformaticsdotca/BiCG_2019/IA_Day3/SNVcalling.md

 bash Anaconda2-5.1.0-Linux-x86_64.sh
 ```
 * Hold Enter to skip Readme
-* Type yes
+* Type "yes"
 * Install to: /home/ubuntu/software/anaconda (or wherever you would like to keep this forever)
 * "no" do not modify .bashrc (although you could if you want this to be maintained permanently)
-* no do not get microsoft thing
+* "no" do not get microsoft thing

 Add conda to path
 ```
 export PATH="/home/ubuntu/software/anaconda/bin:$PATH"
 ```
-This line is what the conda installer offered to add to ~/.bashrc
+This line is what the conda installer offered to add to \~/.bashrc

 You can add this manually if you would like.